 I love books, but I feel that it’s becoming more of a luxury pastime leisure.
-Hard to focus reading when your mind is constantly on the go–literally it’s hard reading when you feel restless which is why I never read a book while walking, although I have seen some do it and it always put a smile on my face when I see such a rare sight.
-Even taking the public transportation, I could never find myself relaxed enough to read.
-However, I have once read on the job, but work never seems to get done.
+Hard to focus reading when your mind is constantly on the go–literally it’s hard reading when you feel restless which is why I never read a book while walking, although I have seen some do it and it always puts a smile on my face when I see such a rare sight.
+Even taking public transportation, I could never find myself relaxed enough to read.
+However, I have once read on the job, that work never seems to get done.
 So I completely ruled out that option.
 Lastly, you’re probably thinking how about before bedtime?
 By then I am too tired to read.
-So you see, I am in a bit of dilemma.
+So you see, I am in a bit of a dilemma.
 Maybe if I live in a huge library such as the picture below, I’d read more.
 Reading is a solitary experience and I need a quiet, safe place to immerse myself in a book.
-The same can be said for story driven single-player games.
+The same can be said for story-driven single-player games.

-Did you enjoy how I bold my words in the second to last sentence of the paragraph above?
-I just want to make sure you got the most important stuff from this intro. 😀
+Did you enjoy how I bold my words in the second to the last sentence of the paragraph above?
+I just want to make sure you got the most important stuff from this intro.

 I won’t ramble on about games in this post.
 This is about Three Films that Make Me Want to Read the Book.
-I know based on the title I got it all backwards.
-It should be read book first and then watch the film because most films I like are based on a novel.
-And I must confess, I discovered most books through watching the film first.
+I know based on the title I got it all backward.
+It should be read the book first and then watch the film because most films I like are based on a novel.
+And I must confess, I discovered most books by watching the film first.
 So that doesn’t make me a book snob even though I think the mind is the greatest theatre.

 1) Hellraiser (1987)